mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 *[Laughter.]*

-**Katagiri:** If you have a great teacher, your calligraphy becomes great.
+**Katagiri Roshi:** If you have a great teacher, your calligraphy becomes great.
 If you have a little, old teacher – *[he laughs]* – your calligraphy is little.

 **Same person:** [I said that,] if your teacher of calligraphy is very great, probably you are less likely to feel that you can do calligraphy.

-**Katagiri:** Hmm?
+**Katagiri Roshi:** Hmm?

 **Same person:** If you have a very great calligraphy teacher, it seems to me that it’s less likely that you feel that you can do calligraphy than if you have a first grade teacher.

 **Different person:** If you have a very good teacher, always you feel like there’s something lacking in yourself.
 You are living up to that great calligraphy.

-**Katagiri:** Ah, I see.
+**Katagiri Roshi:** Ah, I see.
 Right, right.
 Dogen Zenji says that in [*Genjokoan*](topics#genjokoan), he always says [that].
 So that’s why you don’t understand this.
 So, lack of “achievement.”

 **Question:** You’d rather keep doing...

-**Katagiri:** Yeah, keep doing. *[He sounds a bit out of breath.]* Keep doing. *[Everyone laughs.]* But how do you keep doing?
+**Katagiri Roshi:** Yeah, keep doing. *[He sounds a bit out of breath.]* Keep doing. *[Everyone laughs.]* But how do you keep doing?
 That [depends on your] practice.
 If you use too much enormous effort, you exhaust yourself.
 If your attention slackens [...] then certain signs of laxity appear.
 So, how can you keep the equilibrium in your life, physically and mentally, in the practice of calligraphy?
 That is very important.

 For instance, in my life at the temple, the circumstances [in] my teachers and I. The teacher told me that, “You are a monk.
 A monk has to have a good capability of calligraphy.”
 But I had no practice, so I was very scared.
 He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D...” always.
 Well he [didn’t] always say that to me, but I had *nothing*, no idea of Buddhism as a monk or as a priest.
 So if I thought of the future, I was very scared.
 I wondered, “Can I do that?
 No – I can’t do it.”